 What is it?

-A Japanese dish people typically eat for breakfast on top of rice.
-It’s made from fermented soybeans and has a sticky texture, a pungent smell, and a peculiar taste.
+A classic Japanese breakfast dish, natto is made from fermented soybeans and served over rice.
+It has a sticky texture, a pungent smell, and a peculiar taste.

 Why you’ll love it